madetech/handbook/guides/process/support/epics.md

 ## 5. Record your time in Harvest

 We bill support customers based on the hours we spend delivering for them.
 It's really important timesheets are up to date, as we send regular emails to customers showing how many hours they have remaining for the month.
-Timely information is really important so customers can use this for decision making.
+Timely information is key for customers to use this for decision making.

 - [ ] You're recording your time in Harvest at least once per day for the duration of the delivery